xl434/ece4760_web/high_level.md

   <img src="{{ '/images/image17.png' | absolute_url }}" alt="">
 </figure>

-Thus,  Vout=R1+R2R1*Vin=(1+R2R1)Vin.
-This equation can be rearranged to obtain the gain (A) of the circuit: A(1+R2R1).
+Thus,  Vout=((R1+R2)/R1)Vin=(1+R2/R1)Vin.
+This equation can be rearranged to obtain the gain (A) of the circuit: A=(1+R2/R1).
 This background is essential for us to incorporate amplifier circuits for instrumental signal in our loop station design.
 <figure style="width: 500px" class="align-center">
   <img src="{{ '/images/image7.png' | absolute_url }}" alt="">
 </figure>

 #### Low pass filter
-Low pass filter is a circuit that allows low-frequency signals to pass through while blocking higher frequency signals.
+Low low-pass filter is a circuit that allows low-frequency signals to pass through while blocking higher-frequency signals.
 Instrumental signals, especially from a guitar or other electronic instruments, may contain high-frequency noises.
 A low pass filter helps to eliminate higher frequencies to form a cleaner audio signal.
 It can also prevent aliasing in digital processing.
-Aliasing happens when high-frequency components in the input signal exceed half of the digital samplin rate, in our case 8kHz, which could lead to distortion or unwanted sound effects.
+Aliasing happens when high-frequency components in the input signal exceed half of the digital sampling rate, in our case 8kHz, which could lead to distortion or unwanted sound effects.
 The diagram below shows a capacitive low-pass filter.
 The cutoff frequency of the circuit is calculated by f=1/(2πRC).
 <figure style="width: 500px" class="align-center">
   <img src="{{ '/images/image23.png' | absolute_url }}" alt="">
 </figure>